Jim Broadbent: 1971–1989: Rise to prominence

 During that decade, his stage work included the original productions of Kafka's Dick (1986) and Our Country's Good (1988) at the Royal Court Theatre, and work for the Royal National Theatre including "The Government Inspector".
 Work on the stage with Mike Leigh includes Goosepimples and Ecstasy.
 He had worked with Stephen Frears in The Hit (1984), and Terry Gilliam in Time Bandits (1981) and Brazil (1985).
+He starred in the National Theatre production of A Place with the Pigs in 1988, directed by the play's author Athol Fugard.

-Broadbent also appeared in 1983, 1985 and 1991 as DCI Roy Slater, an associate character in the enormously popular sitcom Only Fools and Horses.
+Broadbent also appeared in 1983, 1985 and 1991 as DCI Roy Slater, a minor character in the prominent sitcom Only Fools and Horses.
 The character appeared in three episodes over an eight-year period.
 He had originally been offered the lead role of Del Boy in the series, but he turned it down due to other commitments.
 He also made occasional guest appearances in other comedy shows including Happy Families, and Victoria Wood As Seen on TV.
 In 1983, he portrayed Don Speekingleesh in The Queen of Spain's Beard in the first series of The Black Adder.
 He later played Prince Albert in Blackadder's Christmas Carol, first broadcast in 1988.
 One of his final roles that decade, was as the disgruntled Northern playwright Alan Hammond in the final episode of the playlet series Victoria Wood.

-1991–2007: Established actor
+1990–2007: Established actor

 Broadbent's film breakthrough came in Mike Leigh's independent comedy drama Life Is Sweet (1990).
 In the 1990s he established himself as a character actor in films including Mike Newell's period romance Enchanted April (1991), Neil Jordan's thriller The Crying Game (1992), Woody Allen's 1920s-set showbiz comedy Bullets Over Broadway (1994), and Richard Loncraine's film adaptation of Richard III (1995).
 He appeared with John Goodman in fantasy comedy The Borrowers (1997), and with Michael Caine in the musical comedy Little Voice (1998).
 Broadbent ended the decade by taking a leading role playing dramatist Sir William S. Gilbert in another Mike Leigh film, Topsy-Turvy (1999).

 Broadbent's television work during the Nineties included playing Jim Morley in Gone to the Dogs, and Monty in the follow-up series Gone to Seed.
 Further comic roles included Murder Most Horrid as Selwyn Proops, The Comic Strip Presents as George and most notably the lead role of branch manager Peter Duffley in the sitcom The Peter Principle which ran for two series, broadcast between 1995 - 2000.
 He also appeared as Charlie Bennett in an episode of Inspector Morse.
 In 1999, he made a notable appearance as the eleventh incarnation of the Doctor in the Doctor Who spoof Doctor Who: The Curse of Fatal Death.